zquanghoangz/MarketplaceInterview/README.md

 **Add new Shipping Option**

-The new Shipping Option is 'SameRegion' in SameRegionShipping class: the idea is update function GetAmount to find the first item matched condition, then if it's not the current line item, will reduce shipping rate.
+The new Shipping Option is 'SameRegion' in SameRegionShipping class: the idea is update function GetAmount to find if any other item matched condition, then will reduce shipping rate.
 The amount to reduce is configurable in App_Data\Shipping.xml in ReduceRate tag

-Unit test is appled and all case run successfully
+Unit test is appled and all cases run successfully

 **Some discussion**